 Since the Submissions and Preferred Infrastructure Report was published, a number of changes to the design have been made and a number of flood impact mitigation measures have been designed following consultation with landowners.
+Changes to the cross drainage design have been limited to culverts, with the bridge designs remaining unchanged since the Submissions and Preferred Infrastructure Report.
 These design developments are summarised below, with further details of the consultation process provided in Section 6:

-Updates to GWYDIR02 model and associated rail cross drainage infrastructure: Following consultation with a landowner that farms a significant area of land on the east of the rail corridor within and around the Tycannah Creek catchment, it was identified that the model did not extend sufficiently far east to capture key breakouts from Tycannah Creek that divert flows to the north towards the Halls Creek catchment.
+• Updates to GWYDIR02 model and associated rail cross drainage infrastructure: Following consultation with a landowner that farms a significant area of land on the east of the rail corridor within and around the Tycannah Creek catchment, it was identified that the model did not extend sufficiently far east to capture key breakouts from Tycannah Creek that divert flows to the north towards the Halls Creek catchment.
 The existing conditions model was subsequently extended approximately 15km to the east to capture the Tycannah Creek breakout.
 The revised existing conditions flood maps were presented to the landowner who confirmed that the updated model predictions matched the observed flood behaviour in previous events.
 This change to the modelled flood behaviour required significant changes to the cross drainage design in the section from chainage 619 to 666km, which involved redistribution of culverts to match the changes in the predicted floodplain flow distribution.
 The overall number of culverts remained similar to the previous design iteration, with relocation of culverts from the south to the north of this section to match the updated modelled flow distribution.
+These culvert design changes are listed in the table below, with red text denoting changes in the IFC design when compared against the SPIR design.